Dr-Lab1/php-package-creation-with-composer/README.md

    This simply describes the package in a few lines.
 This parameter is optional and can be changed at any time.

-   ex: TaskManager est un gestionnaire de tâches...
+   ex: TaskManager is a task manager...

 5. Author